Gillingham F.C.: Statistics and records

+although they had previously registered a 12–1 win against Gloucester City in the Southern League in November 1946.

 Rivalries

 The 2003 Football Fans Census revealed that no other team's supporters considered Gillingham to be among their club's main rivals.
 Millwall are considered to be the closest the Gills have to local rivals.
-Swindon Town are seen by many fans as the club's biggest rivals, stemming from bad-tempered matches between the two teams in the past.
+Swindon Town are seen by many fans as the club's biggest rivals, stemming from bad-tempered matches between the teams in the past.
 While Swindon fans generally do not consider Gillingham among their biggest rivals, there was violence when they met at Priestfield in the 2005–06 season, their first meeting since a promotion play-off match in 1987.
 Following their promotion in 1989, Maidstone United became Kent's second League side.
 A rivalry with Gillingham developed over the following seasons, until Maidstone's financial troubles forced them to resign from the League in 1992.
 A minor rivalry between Gillingham and Fulham has developed arising from the death of a Fulham fan who was killed during a clash between both sets of fans outside Priestfield Stadium in March 1998.
+In the 2024–25 season, the arrival of Bromley into the Football League raised the prospect of a new rivalry for Gillingham, dubbed the A2 Derby or "Kent" Derby due to the town of Bromley being part of Kent's historical boundaries until the creation of Greater London in 1965.